feathersjs/docs/guides/basics/services.md

 ## A messages service

 Now that we know how service methods look like we can implement our own chat message service that allows us to find, create, remove and update messages in-memory.
-Here we will use a JavaScript class to work with our messages but as we've seen in the previous chapter it could als be a normal object.
+Here we will use a JavaScript class to work with our messages but as we've above it could als be a normal object.

 Below is the complete updated `app.js` with comments: